mfkiwl/apple-riscv/tests/riscv-tests-simple/README.md

 # RISC-V Test Simple

-The tests code use here here are mainly copied from the [riscv-tests](https://github.com/riscv/riscv-tests) repo from riscv organization.
+The tests code use used here are copied from the [riscv-tests](https://github.com/riscv/riscv-tests) repo from riscv organization.
 See LICENSE for the original license requirement.

 I modified the code for my CPU design verification.